DForshner/SiteSource/source/_posts/Exploring-Classifying-Documents-Using-Distribution-Of-Term-Uniqueness.md

 From what I'm seeing so far, it seems to be possible to classify accessory listings that have a high ratio of unique terms.

-*Note: I would have used a histogram graph but I couldn't get the google charts histogram to work with a custom scale.*
+**Note:** *I wanted to use a histogram but I couldn't get the hexo google charts plugin to make a histogram with a custom scale* 😕

 **Examples of product listings:**